zship/deferreds.js/doc/mixin/Deferred.md

     request.send();

 	//returning just `defer` would work fine, but would
-	//allow consumers of this function to call `resolve` or
+	//allow consumers of this function to call `fulfill` or
 	//`reject` on it
 	return defer.promise();
 };